PanIntegralus/discord.webm-compilation/README.md

 An archive of cool .webm files to send to your friends.
 **I do not own any of these files nor created them.**
 I just found them and though a list of them would be nice to have.

+Just a quick warning before you send these out there, some videos have **VERY LOUD SOUNDS**.

 https://cdn.discordapp.com/attachments/880342502660530176/1003330211972137070/mixed.webm